jundalisay/superb/content/en/research/machiavelli/prince/chapter-13.md

-+++
+---
+title: "Auxiliaries, Mixed Armies, And One's Own Soldiers"
+heading: "Chapter 13"
+author: "Niccolo Machiavelli"
-title= "Auxiliaries, Mixed Armies, And One's Own Soldiers" heading= "Chapters 13" date= 2021-09-24 author= "Niccolo Machiavelli" description= "Auxiliaries are the other kind of most useless soldiers.
-They are employed when a prince needs other forces to aid and defend him" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-10" linkbtext= "Chapter 10" linkf= "/research/machiavelli/prince/chapter-15" linkftext= "Chapter 15" icon = "/icons/mach.jpg"
+description: "Auxiliaries are the other kind of most useless soldiers.
+They are employed when a prince needs other forces to aid and defend him"
-+++
+date: 2021-09-12
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 <!-- ## Chapter 13= Auxiliaries, Mixed Armies, And One's Own Soldiers -->